bbauska/W3Cx-5of5/README.md

 We&apos;ve got one player in the game, we&apos;ve got one Dark Vador in the examples with the Star Wars heroes.

-But imagine Luke Skywalker, Ian Solo and Dark Vador... what do they have in common?
+But imagine Luke Skywalker, Ian Solo and Dark Vador&#155; what do they have in common?

 They&apos;re all Star Wars heroes, they all have a name, they all belong to